-At any given time, you’ll see someone at the gym jumping up on a big box, clapping in the middle of a push-up…or doing the dreaded burpees!
-These are plyometrics — explosive bodyweight exercises that involve powerful, rapid stretching and contracting of your muscles to boost muscle power.
+Plyometric exercises are explosive bodyweight moves that involve powerful, rapid stretching and contracting of your muscles to boost muscle power.

-Plyometrics are an amazing way to increase your strength with heart-pumping moves — not to mention, they burn tons of calories.
-Plyometrics are the perfect training method to add into your routine if you’re looking to take your workout up to the next level, and here’s why:
+Plyometric exercises are an amazing way to increase your strength with heart-pumping moves — not to mention, they burn tons of calories.
+Plyometric exercises are the perfect training method to add into your routine if you’re looking to take your workout up to the next level, and here’s why:

 Strengthens fast-twitch muscle fibers

-The goal of plyometrics is to maximize muscle contraction, quickly, which increases the output of muscle power.
+The goal of plyometric exercises is to maximize muscle contraction, quickly, which increases the output of muscle power.

 In order to increase your power, you need to increase and strengthen the muscle fibers that are responsible for converting strength into speed.
 These fibers are referred to as fast-twitch fibers, and plyometric training can strengthen them.
 The stronger the fast-twitch fiber, the faster the muscle contraction — which leads to increased power.